tscheepers/Wikipedia-Summary-Dataset/README.md

 …
 ```

-Scripts to create the dataset are provided in this repository.
-They require a local Wikipedia installation and access to its MySQL database to get the page identifiers (`page_id`).
-Additionally we would ask you not to build the dataset yourself if this is not needed, since building the dataset would require calling the Wikipedia API for every page and this puts strain on their API. **Please respect the `maxlag=5` parameter.**
+Scripts to create the dataset are provided in this [repository](src).
+They require a local Wikipedia installation and access to its MySQL database filled with data to get the page identifiers (`page_id`).
+You can fill a MySQL database with the wikipedia data from the dump using [MWDumper](https://github.com/wikimedia/mediawiki-tools-mwdumper).

+Additionally we would ask you not to build the dataset using the official Wikipedia API if this is not needed, since building the dataset would require calling the API for every page and this puts strain on their public API. **Please respect the `maxlag=5` parameter if you use the official API `en.wikipedia.org/w/api.php`.**